-Students may retake courses to improve grades.
-The student may register for the course when it again appears on the class schedule, paying full tuition costs, and after consultation with the academic advisor.
+Students may retake courses to improve grades, paying full tuition costs, and after consultation with the academic advisor.
 When a course is retaken the last grade earned is the grade used to calculate GPA.
 The previous grade remains on the transcript, but is not used to calculate GPA.
 Exceptions to this rule are grades of W and NC, which carry no credit.
-However, calculation of GPA for graduation honors and awards uses the original course grade, not the later repeat course grade.